IgorTo/igorto.github.io/index.md

 # About me
-I hold a Ph.D. in Scientific Computing with specialization in Numerical Analysis from Uppsala University, Sweden, and an M.Sc. in Computational Science and Engineering from Technical University Munich, Germany.
+I hold a Ph.D. in Scientific Computing with specialization in Numerical Analysis from Uppsala University, Sweden.
 My research was focused on analysis and development of numerical algorithms for solving partial differential equations.
 Currently I work for Qamcom Research and Technology as Sr. Software and Algorithm developer.

 # Education
 - (2017-2022) Ph.D.
 Scientific Computing with specialization in Numerical Analysis, Uppsala University, Sweden